 If you like trains then you will love the Grand Canyon Railway.
 The train departs from Willams Arizona for a 2-hour 65-mile trip to the South Rim of Grand Canyon.
 Options for the train trip include Pullman Class to Luxury Parlor Car.
 Once you arrive at Grand Canyon Village you have about three hours to enjoy the views.
 On the return trip its not unusual for the train to be boarded by friendly bandits.
-It’s all part of the fun onboard the Grand Canyon Railroad.
+It’s all part of the fun on the Grand Canyon Railroad.
 Williams, Arizona is 30 miles west of Flagstaff.

 Wupatki National Monument is a fantastic place to visit near Flagstaff, California.
 There are impressive Ancient Pueblo ruins throughout the park.
 You can walk up to and into the ruins here unlike other monuments.
 One of the larger ruins is a short walk from the Wupatki Ruins Visitor Center.
 From there you can take the Loop Road and stop at various sites.
 Loop Road ends at Highway 89 where you can drive to Sunset Crater or return to Flagstaff.
 Wupatki National Monument is located 44-miles from downtown Flagstaff.

 Canyon De Chelly is a long day trip from Flagstaff. about a three hour drive.
 After stopping at the visitor center you have two choices. you can drive along the Rim Highway and pull over at the various canyon overlooks or take a guided tour through the canyon.
 Tours usually last about four hours so plan on spending one night if you plan on taking a canyon tour.
 There is no entrance fee for the park.
 Guided Canyon Tours run about 250.00 dollars for up to four persons.

 Petrified Forest National Park